finbourne/lusid-sdk-python-preview/sdk/docs/DataTypesApi.md

 # **list_data_type_summaries**
 > PagedResourceListOfDataTypeSummary list_data_type_summaries(as_at=as_at, page=page, start=start, limit=limit, filter=filter, sort_by=sort_by)

-[EXPERIMENTAL] ListDataTypeSummaries: List all data type summaries, without the reference data
+[EARLY ACCESS] ListDataTypeSummaries: List all data type summaries, without the reference data

 List all data type summaries